 Okay, no one wants to hear this but insurance will generally be more expensive and restrictive dependent on the medical condition you will be travelling with.
 You will just have to bite the bullet!
 Make sure everything is declared and read the small print carefully, an hour or so of preparation before you go can save you a lot of hassle later.

-See your GP, Specialist or Nurse at LEAST two months before you travel.
+See your GP or Nurse at LEAST two months before you travel.

 This one is important, do not leave things to the last minute!
 This goes for all aspects of health care before you travel and it is shocking how many people do this.

 Have an initial appointment as early as possible to discuss things with your GP, Nurse or whoever is overseeing your care.
 It may well be that you won’t need to see them again until just before you depart, if at all.
 However, dependent on the nature of your condition you may need to have multiple consultations or check ups before you leave, or organise with them to have extra equipment or follow up consultations abroad, and these things take time.
 The point is, you won’t know until you go and ask, and if you ask too late, you won’t have time to organise things.

 At the very least seeing them as early as possible will give you time to take in and digest all the advice they will give you, give you time to go back to them if you have any questions you think of later and will also give you a lot more peace of mind.

 Plan your route carefully.

 You will have to venture pretty far off the beaten track to have to take extra measures in case of an emergency, but it is still wise – dependent on the nature of your condition – to plan to be able to get to a clinic or medical facility that will be able to deal with your individual condition if you need to be seen quickly.
 It may be that you need to plan your itinerary to take in a city or major town – anywhere with a hospital or medical facility that can meet your needs – as often as you need it.